Garfield Thomas Water Tunnel (newspaper)

-The Garfield Thomas Watertunnel was a counterculture underground newspaper based in University Park, Pennsylvania.
+The Garfield Thomas Water Tunnel was a counterculture underground newspaper based in University Park, Pennsylvania.
 It was named after a military research facility at the nearby Pennsylvania State University and also in honor of a graduate of Penn State's journalism program who was killed during World War II.
 The first issue was sold January 27, 1969.

 History of publication

-The first edition was offset printed by an Industrial Workers of the World printer in the basement of Canterbury House, an off-campus organisation not otherwise associated with the publication, and usually referred to by its unofficial name, The Shelter.
-It featured a front page nude photograph of John Lennon and Yoko Ono.
-After the initial issue, sale of the paper on campus was banned by Charles Lewis, the Vice President for Student Affairs at Penn State.
+The newspaper was offset printed by an Industrial Workers of the World printer in the basement of Canterbury House, an off-campus organisation not otherwise associated with the publication, and usually referred to by its unofficial name, The Shelter.

-Future editions were sold off-campus in the town, notably by Nittany News.